India's Bishnoi 'tree Huggers' Renew Conservation Fight | 🌎 LatestLY

 The Bishnoi community are a Hindu sect that was founded in 1485 based on 29 principles ("Bishnoi" translates to 29 in Hindi), most of which promote protecting the environment, plants and animals.

-"In Hinduism, the dead are cremated but our principles don't allow that because it requires burning wood from trees.
-So, we bury our dead," said Deepak Chaudhary, a resident of Khejarli.
-"Even for ritualistic ceremonies, the community burns coconut husks for the holy fire, instead of wood," he told DW.
+"In Hinduism, the dead are cremated, but our principles don't allow that because it requires burning wood from trees.
+So, we bury our dead," Deepak Chaudhary, a resident of Khejarli, told DW.
+"Even for ritualistic ceremonies, the community burns coconut husks for the holy fire, instead of wood," he said.

-"Protecting the environment is in our blood, it's what we do best," Chaudhary said.
+"Protecting the environment is in our blood," Chaudhary said.
+"It's what we do best."

-Roughly 300 years ago, a group of Bishnois in Khejarli village mobilized to protect khejri trees from being cut down to harvest lumber for a new palace under orders of the Maharaja (king) of Jodhpur, Abhai Singh of Marwar.
+Roughly 300 years ago, a group of Bishnois in Khejarli village mobilized to protect khejri trees from being cut down to harvest lumber for a new palace under orders of the maharaja, or king, of Jodhpur, Abhai Singh of Marwar.

 A group of soldiers led by a general was sent to cut down the trees, but a local woman named Amrita Devi ran out of her house, pleading for them to stop.
 She hugged the tree in protest.
 With an obligation to follow the king's orders, the general took an ax to the tree, slaying Devi in the process.